Cpymadtools

 plt.plot(qxs, qys, "o--", label="Tune Footprint from DYNAP Table")

-Provided with the TfsDataFrame returned by make_footprint_table, computes the polygon patches needed to plot the footprint data, with lines representing the different amplitudes and angles from starting particles, and returns the PatchCollection with the computed polygons.
+Provided with the TfsDataFrame as is returned by the make_footprint_table function, computes the polygon patches needed to plot the tune footprint data, with lines representing the different amplitudes and angles from starting particles, and returns the PatchCollection with the computed polygons.
 Initial implementation credits go to Konstantinos Paraschou.

 Note